nithinmurali/blog/_posts/2018-2-18-Hello-World.md

 Just testing the waters.

-This is my personal blog where I would be writing about anything related to computers, ranging from machine learning to reverse engineering.
+Hey guys, this is my personal blog where I would be writing about anything related to computers, ranging from web development  to machine learning.
 See you soon. :)